 - Prenzlauer Berg: Beautiful neighborhoods, small and cozy cafés, more relaxed atmosphere, well connected but can be far from Kreuzberg and Neukölln on bike, more grown up tourist vibe, sweet restaurants and good for taking strolls, but not much nightlife to discover and relatively boring if you’re out for some action

-Recommended hotels and accommodations in Berlin
+Recommended hotels in Berlin

 - Oderberger Hotel: Good mid-budget value for travelers who’d like more than just a hotel room; includes a newly re-opened swimming pool and soon also a spa, right next to the Mauerpark (Sunday’s fleamarket) and in proximity to many restaurants and cafés.
 Oderberger Hotel, €€ (Prenzlauer Berg)